Kudzaishe96/Power-BI-Finopps-Analysis/README.md

    ![Finopps load data](https://github.com/user-attachments/assets/13e83892-2591-4f10-9066-35149235150a)

 ### Data Modelling
-1. Identify and count the number of dimension tables (Dim Tables) derived from the Fact Table (FINOPPS Data).
+1. Identity the number of Dimension Tables and Facts tables for the dataset
-2. Duplicate the Fact Table based on the identified number of Dimension Tables.
-3. Create the necessary Dimension Tables.
+2. Create the necessary Dimension Tables.
-4. Normalize the Fact Table and rename it to FactFinopps, then close Power Query.
+3. Normalize the Fact Table and rename it to FactFinopps, then close and apply changes in the Power Query Mode
-5. Navigate to the modeling page by clicking the leftmost option on the home tab.
+4. Navigate to the modeling page by clicking the leftmost option on the home tab.
-6. Establish a Star Schema model by creating relationships between the Fact Table and the Dimension Tables.
+5. Establish a Star Schema model by creating relationships between the Fact Table and the Dimension Tables.
-7. Use the drag-and-drop method to define these relationships.
+6. Use the drag-and-drop method to define these relationships.

    ### *Relationship Model*
    ![Data Modell](https://github.com/user-attachments/assets/c8fd18c2-11f5-40ce-b99a-eaa90759b33b)